What is ILR?

 Deliberately caused fires can cause significant damage to property, to the environment, as well as the potential loss of human and animal life.
 As long as arson continues to be a major crime, suspicious fire scenes will continue to be investigated.
 For successful prosecutions to occur, the highest level of scientific expertise is required to interpret the evidence.
 The Chemistry Matters team is well suited to assist in many of these endeavours.
 We have the experience to aid in the proper collection and legal chain of custody documentation of evidence at fire scenes to meet litigation scrutiny.
 We have the litigation experience required for expert witness testimony and are actively involved in arson related research by publishing in peer-reviewed journal articles and presenting at scientific conferences.

-Given the complex nature of forest fire debris, wildfire samples require advanced analytical techniques that are not included in standard methods.
+Given the complex nature of forest fire debris, wildfire and bushfire samples require advanced analytical techniques that are not included in standard methods.
 Chemistry Matters is pioneering the application of comprehensive two-dimensional gas chromatography with time of flight mass spectrometry (GCxGC-TOFMS) to wildfire investigations.
 GCxGC enables superior separation of ILR chemicals from complex co-extracted matrix chemicals in wildfire debris samples and, when combined with the time-of-flight mass spectrometer, also provides a more sensitive detection limit, meaning we can identify more chemicals at lower concentrations than ever before.
 Burn patterns can vary with the degree of charring, especially when dealing with a complex matrix.
 GCxGC-TOFMS is able to differentiate ILR at lower concentrations after longer burning times than conventional GC analysis, as shown in Figure 2.

 Fate and Transport